Sparse data-driven quadrature rules via $\ell^p$-quasi-norm minimization: Conclusions

 \section{Conclusions}

-In this paper, we developed and analyzed an offline/online computational procedure for computing integrals of parameterized functions.
+In this paper, we developed and analyzed an offline/online computational procedure for computing integrals of parametrized functions.
 The main features are an empirical dataset, from which we extract the relevant information by employing the truncated singular value decomposition, and an empirical quadrature procedure based on an $\ell^p$-quasi-norm minimization problem, which: 1) accommodates the problem's constraints naturally, 2) resolves in a simple numerical scheme and 3) allows efficient calculations in an offline/online setting.
 We presented theoretical and numerical results to justify our approach.
-Also, we compared our procedure with the empirical quadrature based on the solution of an $\ell^1$-norm minimization problem.
-The two procedures showed similar results in terms of number of non-zero quadrature nodes and accuracy for a prescribed tolerance $\epsilon$.
-In terms of time required to compute the empirical rule, the $\ell^p$-norm minimization routine proved to be more suitable in ``large'' datasets than the $\ell^1$-norm minimization routine.
-Further development and applications of our computational procedure will be the object of future works.
+Also, we compared our procedure with the empirical quadrature based on the solution of an $\ell^1$-norm minimization problem and with the one based on the solution of not negative least square problems, both implemented in \texttt{Matlab}.
+Our method was the only one always able to recover sparse quadrature rule with error smaller or equal to the required tolerance $\epsilon$.
+Moreover the \texttt{FOUCSS} algorithm showed to provide more accurate rules than the other methods for a fixed number of quadrature points.
+In terms of time required to compute the empirical rule, the $\ell^p$-norm minimization routine proved to be faster than the $\ell^1$-norm minimization routine.
+The empirical cubature was the fastest for the higher values of $\epsilon$ but it failed to converge or had poor resolution for the lowest $\epsilon$.
+Moreover we observed that the computational time demanded by our $\ell^p$-norm minimization routine is dominated by the initial truncated SVD, which cost does not scale linearly with respect to the size of the dataset.
+Anyway, as already mentioned, for very large datasets one could take advantage of randomized algorithms for matrix decomposition, see \cite{p20}, to strongly speed up the computation related to the truncated SVD.\\ Further developments of this method and specific applications to model order reduction and hyper-reduction will be considered as the object of upcoming publications.